About me

 Unit for Biocultural Variation and Obesity, Oxford

-Engaging in a vibrant cross-sectoral community of researchers focused on the complex and interwoven causes of obesity
+Engaging in a vibrant cross-sectoral community of researchers focused on complex and interwoven causes of obesity

 Currently includes roles with the Australian Public Service Commission (EL2) and